microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

 <a name="Summary"></a>
 ## Summary ##

 The steps in this lab may be generalized to perform other types of image-classification tasks.
 For example, you could train the same TensorFlow model to recognize cat images or identify defective parts parts produced on an assembly line.
 Image classification is one of the most prevalent uses of machine learning today, and its usefulness will only increase over time.
-Now that you have a basis to work from, try creating some image-classification models of oyur own.
+Now that you have a basis to work from, try creating some image-classification models of your own.
 You never know what might come of it!

 ---